xc-jp/purescript-protobuf/conformance/README.md

 ## Running the conformance test

-From the top directory of this repo, run
+From the top directory of this repo,

 ```
-nix-shell --command 'npm install'
 nix-shell nix/conformance.nix
+run
 ```

 ## About the conformance test runner